The World's Smallest Pasta Shapes

 The title of the world's smallest pasta shape is held by tempestine, an unfathomably tiny shape that is well under 2mm wide and weighs a minuscule 0.0057g per piece.

-Pastina is what Italians call any tiny pasta shape
+Pastina is what Italians call any tiny pasta shape.

 If you see the word "pastina" used on a trattoria's menu, it's telling you that your dish (which will almost certainly be a soup or a salad) will contain some very small pasta shapes.

-There are numerous pasta shapes smaller than orzo
+There are numerous pasta shapes smaller than orzo.

-The smallest shape that most people outside of Italy find in their local supermarket is orzo, a real oddity that looks like an overweight grain of rice.
+The smallest shape most people outside of Italy find in their local supermarket is orzo, a real oddity that looks like an overweight grain of rice.
 As it turns out, though, there are numerous far smaller pasta shapes out there, as we discovered on our adventures around Sardinia.

 Our search for the tinniest pasta shape on earth

-On our 10-day holiday discovering Sardinia, we set ourselves the task of finding the smallest pasta shape on earth.
+On our 10-day holiday discovering Sardinia, we set ourselves the challenge of finding the smallest pasta shape on earth.
 We came home with a couple of dozen contenders, all of which put the UK's offerings to shame in the skinny supermodel department.
 Here, we're counting them down from 20 to 1.

 20.)
 Gramigna